full-stack-devs-learn/niantic-2024-sprint-1-team-5/README.md

 - **Report Generation:** Users can generate reports based on different criteria, including categories, monthly summaries, yearly overviews, or user-specific reports.
 This functionality helps in analyzing and visualizing transaction data.

-- **Category and User Pages:** The application includes pages that display and manage categories and users.
-This feature provides a clear view of available categories and user information.
+- **Category, Vendor, and User Pages:** The application includes pages that display and manage categories, vendors, and users.
+This feature provides a clear view of available categories, vendors, and user information.

 ---